-- Visits by children from feeder school to school events - Year 2 children visit school for Orientation days - Pre-transfer visit in Summer term by Year 2 children from feeder schools. - SENDCo visit to feeder schools to discuss children before transfer - Liaison between class teachers at infant and Godalming Junior with respect to specific needs. - SENDCo or Year 3 staff attend annual reviews of any Year 2 children with an EHCP who will be transferring to Godalming Junior.
+- Visits by children from feeder school to school events - Year 2 children visit school for Orientation days - Pre-transfer visit in Summer term by Year 2 children from feeder schools. - SENDCo and HSLW visit to feeder schools to discuss children before transfer - Liaison between class teachers at infant and Godalming Junior with respect to specific needs.
+Visits by Year 3 staff to feeder schools to work with specific children pre-transfer. - SENDCo or Year 3 staff attend annual reviews of any Year 2 children with an EHCP who will be transferring to Godalming Junior.